Skip to main content

 Techniques like Retrieval Augmented Generation (RAG) are not a magic bullet.
 Without a centralized content governance process and additional content cleanup, enrichment or classification, the output of Generative AI models often falls short to enable high-end production use cases.

 Content Science is the answer to this challenge.
-It focuses on harnessing your unstructured content to its fullest potential by optimizing its lifecycle for AI use cases, ensuring your content is managed effectively and used to its greatest advantage.
+It focuses on harnessing your unstructured content to its fullest potential by optimizing its lifecycle for AI use cases.

 Discover Content Pipelines

-Content teams often struggle with content that is siloed, unstructured, and scattered across various sources.
+Most organizations struggle with content ROT: content that is Redundant, Outdated and Trivial.
+Moreover, content gets siloed across various sources over time, making it harder to use as the foundation for consistent and engaging customer experiences.
 A Content Pipeline allows you to apply the discipline of Content Science by transforming raw content into structured, annotated, and accessible information, significantly enhancing the performance of applied AI models.

-Content Pipelines enables qualitative use cases across various business scenarios, such as:
+By introducing a Content Pipeline, you can start working on several innovative use cases across various business scenarios, such as:

-- Content Personalization: Deliver tailored content to users based on their preferences and behavior, boosting engagement and conversion rates.
+• Content Personalization: Deliver tailored experiences to users based on their preferences and behavior, boosting engagement and conversion rates.

-At Amexio Fuse, we know that defining initial business cases can be tough.
-That’s why we offer support in this crucial first step, helping you package a Content Pipeline as part of a larger Content Science strategy.
-While we focus on helping you build a comprehensive Content Science strategy, we can also help to define a first concrete pilot use-case that immediately demonstrates business value.
+At Amexio Fuse, we know that defining an initial business case is challenging.
+That’s why we offer support in this crucial first step, helping you package a Content Pipeline as part of a larger AI strategy.
+Next to supporting you with defining a strategy, we can also help to define a first concrete pilot use-case that immediately demonstrates business value.

 Ready to set up your Content Pipeline?